Hawke (Dragon Age): Reception

 In retrospect, some critics have focused on Hawke's characterization as a tragic figure who contributes pathos to the game's narrative, even though the character does not provide players with full agency over the story's outcome.
 Cross used the concept of tuche within the context of the Greek tragedy genre to analyze Hawke's circumstances, and that in her view, crafting a compelling story through the player character is not merely what the writer can add to the character power but also what can be taken away as a loss, which creates tension in a scenario "defined by limits on reach and ambition".
 Referencing the Schrödinger's cat thought experiment, Lianna Ruppert described Hawke as a flawed "Schrodinger's Hero" and an example of the game's "hidden perfection".
 For Ruppert, Hawke's story is special because of its disquieting realism, as "Hawke was never meant to live happily ever after" in spite of their attempts to avert pain and tragedy, even with all of the support and resources they have try to be available for the people they care about.
-She compared Hawke's circumstances to people in real life situations, where they have to be content with finding peace where they can and come to terms with the cards they were dealt with.
+She compared Hawke's circumstances to people in real life situations, where they have to be content with finding peace where they can and come to terms with the cards they were dealt.
 Writing for Remeshed, Cora Walker summarized Hawke's character arc to be essentially about a person burdened with power and yet coping with loss in a world that does not make either scenario easy.
 Analyzing Hawke from a feminist perspective, Walker noted that she is always meant to make certain irreversible mistakes no matter what players choose, but what she learned from her arc as presented in Dragon Age II is that society should "let women have damage, let them make mistakes, and then let them trip, fall, and get back up again.
 Fraser Brown from PC Gamer was of the view that a lack of control by the player as Hawke, who is important but often powerless, in turn gives the world of Thedas and its characters more agency.